-This can be done using a ballast spreader (which are available for N / 009 / HOE gauge and of OO/HO track) or using a small spoon.
+This can be done using a ballast spreader (my preferred model is reviewed here) or using a small spoon.

 - Brush away any final bits still clinging to the sleepers.

 - Tidy up the edges so the ballast either side of the track ends parallel the track.